 - Compensation.
 Obviously, when you hire a new employee, you need to pay them.
 One of the biggest costs of hiring a new employee boils down to compensation, which could include salary, hourly wages, and any additional benefits (like a 401K match or tuition reimbursement).

 - Insurance.
 There are employer costs if you offer health insurance to your employees.
-But even if you don’t offer employee benefits (for example, if you’re hiring a temporary employee or independent contractor), you still might have insurance costs when you hire a new employee.
+But even if you don’t offer employee benefits (for example, if you’re hiring a temporary employee or a contingent worker, like an independent contractor), you still might have insurance costs when you hire a new employee.
 Depending on the size and location of your business, you may be required to carry worker’s compensation insurance.

 - Taxes.
 Depending on your location and your new hire’s employment status, business owners are also required to pay certain taxes (for example, social security).